 Ohio University is committed to providing access to higher education and to recognizing the scholastic achievements of our incoming students.
-All first-year students who are admitted for fall 2016 by May 1, 2016 (deadline extended!), will be considered automatically for our primary scholarship program for new freshmen, the OHIO Signature Awards.
+Complete applicants by December 1 will receive priority consideration for our primary scholarship program for new freshmen, the OHIO Signature Awards.
+The application for admission also serves as the application for scholarships.

 Other scholarships also are available for our outstanding first-year students, including those listed below.